-Modified configuration required for a CORBA binding: orb_plugins = [..., "iiop_profile", "giop", "iiop", "ws_orb"]; binding:client_binding_list = ["OTS+POA_Coloc", "POA_Coloc", "OTS+GIOP+IIOP", "GIOP+IIOP"];
+Modified configuration required for a CORBA binding: # orb_plugins = [..., "iiop_profile", "giop", "iiop""]; binding:client_binding_list = ["OTS+POA_Coloc", "POA_Coloc", "OTS+GIOP+IIOP", "GIOP+IIOP"];

-plugins:iiop_profile:shlib_name = "it_iiop_profile";
+3 plugins:iiop_profile:shlib_name = "it_iiop_profile";

 plugins:giop:shlib_name = "it_giop";

 plugins:iiop:shlib_name = "it_iiop";

-plugins:ws_orb:shlib_name = "it_ws_orb";

 };

 '''

 - 1. Edit the ORB plug-ins list, adding the plug-ins needed to support CORBA bindings.
-The following additional plug-ins are needed: - iiop\profile, giop, and iiop plug-ins-provide support for the Internet Inter-ORB Protocol (IIOP), which is used by CORBA. - ws\orb plug-in-enables the Artix application to send and receive CORBA messages. - You should ensure that the binding:client\binding\list (either within this scope or in the nearest enclosing scope) includes bindings with the GIOP+IIOP protocol combination.
-The client binding list shown here is a typical default setting.
+The following additional plug-ins are needed: - iiop_profile, giop, and iiop plug-ins-provide support for the Internet Inter-ORB Protocol (IIOP), which is used by CORBA.

-3. For each of the additional plug-ins you must specify the root name of the shared library (or DLL on Windows) that contains the plug-in code.
-The requisite plugins:<plugin\name>:shlib\name entries can be copied from the root scope of the Artix configuration file, artix.cfg.
+- 2. You should ensure that the binding:client_binding_list (either within this scope or in the nearest enclosing scope) includes bindings with the GIOP+IIOP protocol combination.
+The client binding list shown here is a typical default setting. - 3.
+For each of the additional plug-ins you must specify the root name of the shared library (or DLL on Windows) that contains the plug-in code.
+The requisite plugins:<plugin_name>:shlib_name entries can be copied from the root scope of the Artix configuration file, artix.cfg.
 You can optionally specify additional configuration settings for the plug-ins at this point (see the Artix Configuration Reference for more details).